cednore/dotfiles/README.md

 # Go inside repo folder
 cd dotfiles

-# Bio-directional rsync between the repo and home folder
+# Bi-directional rsync between the repo and home folder
 ./sync.sh # This will output git status at the end

 # Forcibly sync